Felipe-tt/Felipe-tt/README.md

 Today I build the systems I used to support — at **Lince Tech** — using Java, SQL Server, React, and TypeScript.
 And when something breaks, I understand it on a level most junior developers don't.

-> *"The best code I ever wrote started with understanding the user's frustration."*

 </td>
 <td valign="top" width="46%">